 We make multiple life-changing choices as we grow.
 That is why some seniors decide to stay in an environment built specifically for the elderly.

 One of the most pressing issues for the elderly is the inability to move around briskly.
-That is why it is important for them to have a home that is comfortable and have a decent living where family members and close friends can stay with them if need be.
+That is why it is important for them to have a home that is comfortable.
+They should also have a decent living where family members and close friends can stay with them if need be.

 To achieve this level of comfort right at home, several tips and tricks need to be integrated into their lifestyle.
 That is why this article shares simple ways to make your elderly ones feel comfortable in their own home.